Aloe vera, which originated from Africa, is a resilient plant that thrives on basic maintenance.

 - Moving the plant from shade into direct sunlight can burn its leaves.
 It is better to slowly acclimatize the plant to abrupt changes in temperature.

 - If most of the plant is damaged and cannot be revived, try saving one fresh leaf to propagate it.
-It is fairly easy to propagate an aloe vera with just a healthy leaf cutting.
+It is fairly easy to propagate Aloe Vera with just a healthy leaf cutting.

-Several issues could cause Aloe vera leaves to lose color.
+Several issues could cause Aloe Vera leaves to change its color.

 Overexposure to sunlight, too little sunlight, overwatering, and sudden shifts in temperature are possibly the reason why discoloration occurs in the plant.